noodlecollie/tf2-vsh-bsp-tool/readme.md

 TF2 VSH BSP Tool
 ================

-This tool can be used to update legacy TF2 VSH maps to use the new VSH game mode that operates using VScripts.
+This tool can be used to update legacy TF2 VSH maps to use the [new VSH game mode](https://tf2maps.net/downloads/vs-saxton-hale-vscript.15067/) that operates using VScripts.

+Credits go to the creators of the VSH mode (specifically LizardOfOz).
+This script doesn't do anything new in terms of the mode - it simply repackages it into maps.

 ## Requirements